spring-attic/spring-net-rest/readme.txt

 	* "Spring.Rest" for all supported Framework versions
 	* Dependencies: Common.Logging for .NET 2.0, 3.5 and 4.0

+	* "Spring.Rest.Testing" for all supported Framework versions except .NET Compact Framework 3.5 and Silverlight 3.0

 	* "Spring.Http.Converters.NJson" for all supported Framework versions
 	* Dependencies: Newtonsoft.Json